klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What does the `fetch()` function do?
   - Makes HTTP requests to an endpoint

-- How would you call http requests to make them run in parallel without blocking each other?
+- How would you make multiple http requests to run in parallel without blocking each other?
   - Expected answer: using Promise.all() or calling first await after last request was started.

 - What is the difference between http and https?